willzzz7/AI_Team_Project/README.md

 ## 2018.10.20 Minutes of Meeting
 1. Temporary goal : To increase the accuracy in the test data provided in kaggle's english text normalization competition                                   (en_test_2.csv).</br>
                     The current accuracy of said data set is roughly 92%.</br>
 2. Data types that we want to focus to change for now : Integers and date.
-So if the data is '2', change it to 'two'.
+So if the data is '2', change it to 'two'.</br>
-3. One proposed method to identify whether character or set of characters needs to be changed :
+3. One proposed method to identify whether character or set of characters needs to be changed : </br>
-                                - Create a vocabulary
+                                - Create a vocabulary</br>
-                                - Assign simple distinct values to each character in the vocabulary in order to identify each character
+                                - Assign simple distinct values to each character in the vocabulary in order to identify each character</br>
-                                        EXAMPLE : abx.*2
+                                        EXAMPLE : abx.*2</br>
-                                        a -> 1 0 0 0 0 0
+                                        a -> 1 0 0 0 0 0</br>
-                                        b -> 0 1 0 0 0 0
+                                        b -> 0 1 0 0 0 0</br>
-                                        c -> 0 0 1 0 0 0
+                                        c -> 0 0 1 0 0 0</br>
-                                        . -> 0 0 0 1 0 0
+                                        . -> 0 0 0 1 0 0</br>
-                                        * -> 0 0 0 0 1 0
+                                        * -> 0 0 0 0 1 0</br>
-                                        2 -> 0 0 0 0 0 1
+                                        2 -> 0 0 0 0 0 1</br>
-                                        each character is assigned values
+                                        each character is assigned values</br>
-                                 - Possible Alternative way: Using the ASCII code for to give each characters values
+                                 - Possible Alternative way: Using the ASCII code for to give each characters values</br>
-                                 - Figuring out if a character is a number or a text or any other data types.
+                                 - Figuring out if a character is a number or a text or any other data types.</br>
-                                          - proposal #1 -> giving datas that needs to be changed(like numbers, dates, etc) a pattern in their values.
+                                          - proposal #1 -> giving datas that needs to be changed(like numbers, dates, etc) a pattern in their values.</br>
-                                          - proposal #2 -> Make three arrays : alphabets, numbers and punctuations.
-Then input in these arrays values of each character, alphabet value into alphabet array, so on.
+                                          - proposal #2 -> Make three arrays : alphabets, numbers and punctuations.</br>  Then input in these
+                                                           arrays values of each character, alphabet value into alphabet array, so on.</br>
-                                                           Then when the program is checking a word, compare the character with the elements of the arrays to know the character's data types.
+                                                           Then when the program is checking a word, compare the character with the elements of the arrays to know the character's data types. </br>
-4. Summary of Steven's alternative method on identifying which characters need to change :
+4. Summary of Steven's alternative method on identifying which characters need to change :</br>
-                                 - Have each word(not character) assigned different values
+                                 - Have each word(not character) assigned different values</br>
-                                 - put part of the values into arrays
+                                 - put part of the values into arrays</br>
-                                 - Let program learn the patterns
+                                 - Let program learn the patterns</br>